 This is an introductory course covering fundamental aspects of modern neuroscience.
-The lecture series begins with a discussion of neural development, evolution and the resulting organization of the mammalian nervous system, and then progresses into the molecular and structural specializations that allow neurons to process and transmit information via electrical current.
-The course next explores how neurons contribute to autonomic functions that keep us alive and higher brain functions such as learning and memory.
-The course will close on an examination of how neural dysfunction leads to common neurological disorders such as developmental pathophysiologies, autism, and Alzheimer's disease.
+The lecture series begins with a discussion of neural development, and the resulting organization of the mammalian nervous system.
+The series then progresses into the molecular and structural specializations that allow neurons to process and transmit information.
+The course next explores how neurons contribute higher brain functions such as learning and memory and what happens in neurological disorders.
+The course will close on an examination the tools and techniques used to explore the nervous system and nervous system evolution that helps us relate model systems to human health and disease.

-Core Concepts in Computational Neuroscience
+GS-NE-6101 Core Concepts in Computational Neuroscience

 How do brains compute?
 This course covers the basic concepts underlying neuronal computation, from individual neurons up to networks of neurons in circuits.
 The focus will be on achieving a computational level understanding: how populations of neurons compute tasks critical for the organism's survival from sensory input.
-Students will also be exposed to key ideas from the field of Deep Machine Learning wherein artificial neural networks are employed to solve difficult real-world tasks.
+Students will also be exposed to key ideas from the field of Deep Machine Learning wherein artificial neural networks are employed to solve difficult realworld tasks.